baileylockheart/lockheartlove/README.md

 .・。.・゜✭・.・✫・゜・。.

 ## Updates and Changes:
-12-23-2024: Added Art and Subpages to Collections!
+12-23-2024: Added Art and Subpages to Collections, and moved to Neocities!!!

 12-22-2024: Changed Blog from text files to HTML and added lots of graphics!